what to expect

 Is there a dress code?

-You don’t need to dress up or wear a suit, although you can if you like and that’s what’s comfortable for you.
+You don’t need to dress up or wear a suit, although you can if you like.
 Most people at Platt wear fairly casual clothes; you’ll see a variety from smart clothes to tracky bottoms.
 The important thing is to be comfortable.
 Those leading the services usually don’t wear any distinctive clothes and we are relaxed and informal.

 Where should I park?There is a car park at church but it’s quite small so if you’re fairly mobile then it’s easy just to park on the street.
 There’s plenty of space.
 We also have bike racks down the side of church if you cycle over.
 As with parking anywhere, we advise that you don’t leave valuables on display and that you always lock and alarm your car.